 - Expanded market access through value addition, structured trade, quality enhancement and aggregation.

-- AGRA interventions will focus in central and northern regions of Malawi and will directly impact 0.8M farmer households with an estimated budget of $25M over 5 years.
+- AGRA interventions will focus in central and northern regions of Malawi and will directly impact 0.8M farmer households.

 - Targeted interventions will address critical resource gaps to catalyze private and public sector investments in each of the 4 value chains with the overall goal of impacting 1.65 million smallholder farmers over the next 5 years.